icecube/alertstack/README.md

 ######################################################
 ```

-This for the moment will be a mock result, not using real data, as the analysis has not been approved for unblinding yet.
+This, for the moment, will be a mock result, not using real data, as the analysis has not been approved for unblinding yet.

 For the unblinding script, there is an extra argument that you can parse, `--input`.
 This requires the path to some scrambling result for the test-statistic background distribution.
 If you write `None` with this flag, the script will run 5000 background trials by default (which can also be modified with the tag `--n_trials`).
 A plot that shows the TS distribution of the background and the TS value of the data will be stored in `examples/???_neutrino_alert/cache/???scrambles_result.png`.
 Moreover, a file with all the correlations found will be stored in `examples/???_neutrino_alert/cache/correlations.pkl`.
 With this, you can then run